chanzuckerberg/cellxgene/experiments/heroku/README.md

 ## What is Heroku

-Heroku is a service provided by Salesforce which offers a quick and easy substitute for hosting applications on the cloud.
+Heroku is a quick and easy substitute for hosting applications on the cloud.

 A Heroku deployment of cellxgene means that the app is not running on your local machine.
 Instead, the app is installed, configured, and ran on the Heroku servers (read: cloud).